otherwiseguy/ml2ovn-trace/README.md

                                   Object from which to fill eth.dst
                                   [required]

-  --ip-dst OBJECT=VALUE           Object from which to fill ip4.dst
+  --ip-dst OBJECT=VALUE           Object from which to fill ip.dst
                                   [required]

   -m, --microflow TEXT            Additional microflow text to append to the